 I don’t want to spend too much time naming specific influencers who lost contracts because of something they said or did.
 Just do your own research.

-If advertisers are foregoing the world’s second largest search engine as an advertising partner because doing so many weaken the integrity of the brand, you can see how an influencer can be dropped by making insensitive comments about her maid, or filming within view of the site of a suicide, or making racially insensitive remarks on social media.
+If advertisers are foregoing the world’s second-largest search engine as an advertising partner because doing so weakens the integrity of the brand, you can see how an influencer can be dropped by making insensitive comments about her maid, or filming within view of the site of a suicide, or making racially insensitive remarks on social media.